fish-quant/fq-segmentation/docs/tools-imjoy.md

 ### Installing plugins
 We provide links to install ImJoy plugins for the different workflows.
-These installation links also specify in which **ImJoy workspaces** the plugin will be installed

-If you press on the installation link, the ImJoy web app will open and display a dialog asking if you want to install the specified plugin.
+If you press on the installation link, the ImJoy app will open and display a dialog asking if you want to install the specified plugin.
 To confirm, press the `install` button.

 ![imjoy-plugin-installation](img/imjoy-plugin-installation.png){: style="width:400px"}

+These installation links also specify in which **ImJoy workspaces** the plugin will be installed.

 ### Opening a workspace
 Once a plugin is installed, ImJoy remembers the workspaces and plugins it contains.

-If you want to redo an analysis, you simply have to open the [ImJoy app](https://imjoy.io/#/app) and select the appropriate (`rna-loc-elegans` for this package):
+If you want to redo an analysis, you simply have to open the [ImJoy app](https://imjoy.io/#/app) and select the appropriate (`fq-segmentation` for this package):

 ![imjoy-workspacer.gif](img/imjoy-workspace.gif){: style="width:500px"}

+If **updates** for the installed plugins are available, you will see a corresponding symbol next to the plugin name.

 ## Running Python plugins
 Most of the provided plugins use Python for data processing.
 To use these plugins, you have to connect ImJoy to a Plugin engine.
-For this repository, we use **Jupyter notebooks** as and engine, which can be installed via Miniconda (see section about Python Installation [below](#python-for-imjoy)).
+For this repository, we use **Jupyter notebooks** as and engine, which can be installed via Miniconda (see section about Python Installation [below](#installing-python-for-imjoy)).

 ### Connect Jupyter engine